mraygalaxy/mica/README.md

  # (yes, they are all required as of now)

-2. Compile Python Interface to Beijing University ICTCLAS Chinese Lexical Analysis System

-$ cd mica

-$ python setup.py build

-$ cp build/*/mica.so .

-3. Create a developer account / Translator Application key/ID requests from Microsoft
+2. Create a developer account / Translator Application key/ID requests from Microsoft

 $ https://datamarket.azure.com/account/keys # create keys